30 SEO techniques that Google likes or dislikes

-In this post, we discuss the practices that Google likes and the ones it hates.
-We are not weighing Google vis-à-vis Yahoo, Bing and other search engines here.
+I am not weighing Google vis-à-vis Yahoo, Bing and other search engines here.
 But the reality is that at present Google is the industry leader in the search domain and therefore doing something that this giant search engine hates means low reputation and low popularity, even chances of being penalized.
-Moreover, Google has been quite transparent about what it likes and what it hates.
+Moreover, Google has been more transparent about what it likes and what it hates as compared to others.

 What are the things on a blog that Google loves?